 - It is essential to focus on drainage before eliminating parasites to ensure that cleansing is done safely and effectively, and to reduce the risk of die-off symptoms.

-- For more in-depth guidance on this and other critical steps towards recovery, sign up for my at-home Lyme disease program or apply for one-on-one coaching.
+- For more in-depth guidance on this and other critical steps towards recovery, sign up for my at-home program.

 PARASITES IN THE NEWS